 It isn't rocket science.
 We all learned in kindergarten how to put together a puzzle and how to color inside the lines.
-So when they say they can't put things back where they found them it's because there are too many items in their home to manage and none of their items have the proper home to being with.
-I hate to say it but it doesn't have to be material items that make you feel cluttered.
+So when they say they can't put things back where they found them it's because there are too many items in their home to manage and none of their items have the proper home to begin with.
+I hate to say it, but it doesn't have to be material items that make you feel cluttered.

 It can also be emotional clutter as well.